[Latest Update November 2025]

 - Consider using carpet tape or Velcro to fix your mat to the floor - no matter how heavy your mat is, it will shift on the floor with repeated swings.
 If your set up is going to be fairly permanent, consider fixing it to the floor - carpet tape or Velcro are simple and effective solutions for doing this.

-- Rotate your mat - especially with a 1.5m x 1.5m, consider frequently rotating the mat or hit off different areas so you don't develop wear spots on your mat.
+- Rotate your mat - especially with a 1.5m x 1.2m or 1.5m x 1.5m, consider frequently rotating the mat or hit off different areas so you don't develop wear spots on your mat.

 - Consider using inserts - you can get a relatively inexpensive thick mat (or even raised floor) as a 'stance mat' and make a cut-out on the mat where you can then insert a more premium hitting strip.
 This is a much more cost effective way of having a good hitting surface, but will require some elbow grease.
-Here's an example of a fiberbuilt flight deck being inserted into a country club elite mat.
+If you are after a 'ready-made' stance mat, we also have a Large Stance Mat that is designed to work with our premium and divot style hitting strips.

 In summary, if you are in the market for a golf mat, I hope this post will help you make an informed purchasing decision.
 Shameless plug time - at Kaizen golf, we offer a great range of high quality golf mats, so I would be grateful if you would also consider our collection of mats.